andrewseidl/andrewseidl.com/contact.md

 Email is preferred.
 I usually respond within two days, so feel free to try other methods if I haven't responded in this time.
 Responses will come from `andrew@{ thisdomain }`.

-Unsolicited phone calls will be sent to voicemail.
-SMS has the same response time as email.

 |-:|-
 | <i class="fa fa-envelope-o"></i> | <a href="mailto:{{ site.email }}">`{{ site.email }}`</a>
 | <i class="fa fa-github"></i> | <a href="https://github.com/{{ site.github_username }}">`{{ site.github_username }}`</a>